joshenoy/sathyabh.at/content/blog/2013-08-01-hellforge-my-desktop-after-a-long-time.md

   * <a href="https://www.flipkart.com/seasonic-s12ii-620-watts-psu/p/itmd5xz46hjzzrax?pid=PSUD5XZ4GCGRASAY&affid=sathyasath" target="_blank" rel="noopener noreferrer">Seasonic S12II 620 Watts PSU</a>
   * Cabinet is a CM690 handed down to me, thanks to Kshitij aka Zoombas
   * <a href="https://www.amazon.in/s/ref=sr_nr_n_12?fst=as%3Aoff&rh=n%3A1375379031%2Ck%3ASamsung+Evo&keywords=Samsung+Evo&ie=UTF8&tag=mewoof-21&qid=1461004321&rnid=3576079031" target="_blank" rel="noopener noreferrer">Samsung Evo 840 256GB</a> <del><a href="https://www.flipkart.com/seagate-barracuda-500-gb-desktop-internal-hard-drive-st500dm002/p/itmd4kwhyxz3mqwh?pid=IHDD4KWHWQGNZSBM&affid=sathyasath" target="_blank" rel="noopener noreferrer">Seagate 7200RPM ST500DM002</a></del>
-  * Display&#8217;s my existing Dell UltraSharp U2312HM
+  * Display's my existing Dell UltraSharp U2312HM

 So the first thing that happened was that Flipkart logistics completely messed up the delivery.
 Despite my explicit request & their acknowledgement to deliver it after 5pm, it was delivered at 1pm, with me not at my house.

 I open the box, onto to find shoddy handling and packaging. **The motherboard was kept at the absolute bottom of the box, on top of that was the GPU & on top of that they have placed the PSU**.
 I have no no words to explain how stupid this arrangement is.
-It gets worse &#8211; the processor box was half torn.
+It gets worse - the processor box was half torn.
 The chip was nearly out.
-One of the heatsink/fan pillars, which is supposed to be freely movable, is stuck in a spot and can&#8217;t be moved.
+One of the heatsink/fan pillars, which is supposed to be freely movable, is stuck in a spot and can't be moved.

 Processor: i5 3470